 9You shall not exalt yourself, nor fill your soul with self-importance.
 Your soul shall not be joined with the proud and haughty, but rather you shall associate with the just and the lowly.

 10Accept whatever happens to you in good spirit, knowing that nothing comes to pass except it be from God.

-4. 1My child, remember night and day those who speak the word of God to you.
+4. 1My child, remember night and day those who speak the Message of God to you.
 2You shall show respect for them as you would have shown respect for the Master.
 For wherever the Kingdom of God is spoken of, there is Adonai.
 3And seek out day by day the presence of the pious, in order that you may dwell upon their words.

 4Do not cause conflict, but rather reconcile those who are in dispute.
 5You shall judge justly, and shall not take account of someone’s social status when reproving them for their transgressions.